 Self-check:

-Modern engines rely on a dozen sensors to start: crankshaft and camshaft position (where the engine is in its cycle), mass airflow (how much air is coming in), throttle position, coolant temperature, oxygen sensors, and several more.
-Any of these failing can confuse the engine computer enough that it gives up trying to start.
-The camshaft position sensor is the second most common after the crankshaft sensor (section 6) — failing in a similar pattern, but usually less catastrophically.
+Modern engines rely on a dozen sensors to start: crank and cam position, mass airflow, throttle position, coolant temperature, oxygen sensors, and more.
+Any failing can confuse the computer enough that it gives up.
+The camshaft position sensor is the second most common after the crankshaft sensor (section 7), failing in a similar pattern but usually less catastrophically.

-Mass airflow sensors are another common culprit: when the engine doesn't know how much air is coming in, it can't calculate the right amount of fuel to inject.
-Cold-start no-starts are particularly common with bad MAF sensors.
-Idle shaking often comes with this same problem on a running engine — see our car shaking at idle guide for the related symptom.
+Mass airflow sensors are another common culprit: without knowing the incoming air, the engine can't meter fuel, so cold-start no-starts are common with a bad MAF.
+Idle shaking often pairs with this on a running engine — see our car shaking at idle guide.

 Self-check:

-This is the catastrophic end of the crank-no-start spectrum.
-The timing belt (or timing chain) is the part that keeps your engine's valves opening and closing in sync with the pistons.
-When it breaks or skips teeth, the valves stop moving in time with the pistons.
-On a non-interference engine (rare on modern cars), the engine simply won't run — fix the belt, you're back.
-On an interference engine (most modern engines), the pistons crash into the still-open valves the moment the belt breaks, bending the valves and sometimes damaging the cylinder head.
-That turns a $1,000 belt job into a $4,000+ engine rebuild.
+This is the catastrophic end of the spectrum.
+The timing belt (or chain) keeps the valves opening and closing in sync with the pistons; when it breaks or skips teeth, that sync is lost.
+On a non-interference engine (rare now), it simply won't run — fix the belt, you're back.
+On an interference engine (most modern engines), the pistons crash into the still-open valves the instant the belt breaks, bending valves and sometimes wrecking the head — turning a $1,000 belt job into a $4,000+ rebuild.

 The signature is the easy-feeling crank.
 With timing intact, cranking pulls some resistance as the cylinders compress and decompress.
 With timing destroyed, that resistance vanishes — the engine spins freely, faster and quieter than usual.